Musk cuts off the internet to Putin's army - which doesn't find it funny at all

 This information cannot be independently verified at present.

 The alleged failures caused some violent reactions on Russian military channels.
 Some posts contained open insults against SpaceX founder Elon Musk.
-Photos of a failed system contained an insulting message against Musk, according to the German newspaperBild.
+An insulting message against Musk was posted on photos of a failed system, according to the German newspaperBild.
 Musk was referred to as a "faggot".

 Starlink was politically controversial on several occasions during the war.
 Musk had also imposed restrictions on Ukraine in the past, for example when using the system to attack Russian military targets in Crimea.